KartikKannapur/kartikkannapur.github.io/books.md

 #[]()

-#### Currently Reading : “Outliers - The Story of Success” by Malcolm Gladwell
+#### Currently Reading : The Signal and the Noise by Nate Silver

 #[]()

 ### January 2016
--
+- Outliers - The Story of Success by Malcolm Gladwell
+- The Accidental Billionaires by Ben Mezrich

 ### December 2015
 - Six Thinking Hats by Edward de Bono